mardeldev/mardeldev/README.md

 <h2 align="center"> Projects </h2>

 <h3><a href="https://github.com/mardeldev/honeycomb">Honeycomb</a></h3>A front-end React application, with Tailwind CSS styling.
-My imagination of what a future bank that deals honey would look like!
+My imagination of what a future bank that deals with honey would look like!
 Take a look at it and be sold on a honey bank <a href="https://mardeldev.github.io/honeycomb/">here</a>.

 <div align="center">